colbs255/JavaOne/presentations/Java_after_11.md

 - Throughput
     - How much time is spent doing actual application work vs GC work?
 - Latency
-    - How does gc affect individual app operations? (pauses)
+    - How does gc affect individual app operations?
 - Footprint
     - What additional resources does GC require?